-Option II - The minimum 140 credit requirement set forth above may be met in part through alternative program completion.
+Option II - The minimum 135 credit requirement set forth above may be met in part through alternative program completion.
 This is Option II.
 Additional information and the application for Option II can be found here:

 Graduation credit can be obtained through an Option II program - an alternative to traditional high school courses, which involves in-depth experiences.
 Option II will provide students with enriching, stimulating, and meaningful learning experiences that will enhance student achievement of the New Jersey Core Curriculum Content Standards/Common Core Standards.
-Students applying for Option 2 credit must have a score of 200 or above on the High School Proficiency Assessment taken during the 11th grade year.
+Students applying for Option II credit must have met the high school testing graduation requirement for their graduating class.